caltechlibrary/newt/newt-webforms.md

 </form>
 ~~~

-## Use case: simple web forms and online magazine publisher
+## Use case: an article submittion form

 In this use case we'll add support to our birds demo for a local birder magazine.
 The idea is to support writups or articles from the local birding group.
 Something between a blog, magazine or news letter.